...

 1. Set Baseline Thresholds

 Calculate moving averages (7-day, 14-day) for volume or active addresses.
-Look for readings consistently above the threshold.
+Look for readings consistently above threshold.

-Apply exponential moving averages (EMA) or Bollinger Bands to filter out minor fluctuations.
+Use exponential moving averages (EMA) or Bollinger Bands to filter out small fluctuations.

 3. Monitor Multiple Metrics

-Cross-verify volume with on-chain flows and social sentiment to confirm the strength of a trend.
+Cross-reference volume with on-chain action and social sentiment to confirm the strength of a trend.

 4. Visual Backtesting

-Plot historical data to see if similar steady periods led to significant price moves—this builds pattern recognition.
+Plot the historical data and see if such consistent periods triggered significant price moves—this hones pattern recognition.

 Using Steady Signals in Your Trading Strategy